 It is that time of year again!
 Time to support the Carpenter Hospice in Burlington with an enjoyable hike around the neighborhood.
-So far they have raised over $20k.
 They could use all of our support to continue doing their wonderful work in the Burlington community.
+This year our goal is to raise $100,000 in support of our programs and services that are offered free of charge to our community.

-This year’s hike will be on September 24th and will be just over 3km long in the neighborhood around the hospice near Upper Middle and Guelph Line.
+This year’s hike will be on Sat June 3.
 You can find all of the information you need here https://hike-for-carpenter-hospice.raisely.com/about

 Cornerstone Physiotherapy is a proud sponsor of this year’s event and we want to make sure we do our part to keep all of the hikers healthy.
 Below are some top tips from our physiotherapists to make sure your hike is fun, enjoyable and injury free!